 Services that are covered for you What you must pay when you get these services Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
 Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
 Even if you stay in the hospital overnight, you might still be considered an outpatient.
 You pay \$0 for these services.
 Partial hospitalization services Partial hospitalization is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.
 Note: Because there are no community mental health centers in our network, we cover partial hospitalization only as a hospital outpatient service. \$25.00 copay for Medicare-covered partial hospitalization program services.
-Authorization and Referral required .
-Pet Care You may use your pet care benefits with your NationsBenefits card at any participating retail locations.
-You have \$50 allowance every Quarter to spend on plan-approved pet care services.
-To learn more about this Benefit, call 1-877-224-7934, 8:00 a.m. - 8:00 p.m. local time. \$0.00 copay for Medicare-covered partial hospitalization program services.
+Authorization and Referral required.

-Physician/Practitioner services, including doctor's office visits \$0.00 copay for each Covered services include: primary care physician Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location Consultation, diagnosis, and treatment by a specialist Basic hearing and balance exams performed by your PCP if your doctor orders it to see if you need medical treatment You have the option of getting these services through an in-person visit or by telehealth.
-If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth.
-Some telehealth services including consultation, diagnosis, and treatment by a physician or practitioner, for patients in certain rural areas or other places approved by Medicare Telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: You have an in-person visit within 6 months prior to your first telehealth visit You have an in-person visit every 12 months while receiving these telehealth services Exceptions can be made to the above for certain circumstances Telehealth services for mental health visits provided by Rural Health Clinics and Federally Qualified Health Centers Virtual check-in isn't related to an office visit in the past 7 days and The check-in inor't related to an office visit within 24 hours or the soonest available appointment visit for Medicare- covered benefits. \$0.00 copay for each specialty physician visit for Medicare-covered benefits (excludes Chiropractor and Psychiatry). \$0.00 copay for Virtual Telehealth visits for the following services: PCP Services and Urgently Needed Services.
+Physician/Practitioner services, including doctor's office visits

+Covered services include:

+- Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location - Consultation, diagnosis, and treatment by a specialist - Basic hearing and balance exams performed by your PCP if your doctor orders it to see if you need medical treatment - O You have the option of getting these services through an in-person visit or by telehealth.
+If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth. - Some telehealth services including consultation, diagnosis, and treatment by a physician or practitioner, for patients in certain rural areas or other places approved by Medicare - Telehealth services for monthly end-stage renal diseaserelated visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home - Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location - Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location - Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: - You have an in-person visit within 6 months prior to your first telehealth visit - You have an in-person visit every 12 months while receiving these telehealth services - Exceptions can be made to the above for certain circumstances - Telehealth services for mental health visits provided by Rural Health Clinics and Federally Qualified Health Centers - Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: - O You're not a new patient and - o The check-in isn't related to an office visit in the past 7 days and - o The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment - Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 hours if:

+\$0.00 copay for each primary care physician visit for Medicare-covered benefits.

+\$0.00 copay for each specialty physician visit for Medicare-covered benefits (excludes Chiropractor and Psychiatry).

+\$0.00 copay for Virtual Telehealth visits for the following services: PCP Services and Urgently Needed Services.

 Some services may require prior authorization and referral.